 Under the DCF analysis, J.P.
 Morgan conducted a sum-of-the-parts analysis by categorizing the businesses of the Company group into the Positioning Business and the Eye Care Business, and evaluating the value of each business respectively.
 For the Positioning Business, the business plan prepared by the Company for the purpose of the Transaction for the fiscal years from the fiscal year ending March 2026 to the fiscal year ending March 2031 was used.
 For the Eye Care Business, the business plan prepared by the Company for the purpose of the Transaction for the fiscal years from the fiscal year ending March 2026 to the fiscal year ending March 2033 was used (these two business plans are hereinafter collectively referred to as the "Business Plan").
 Based on the earnings projections and investment plans in the Business Plan (Note 1), the free cash flow expected to be generated by each of the Company's businesses from the fiscal year ending March 2026 onwards is discounted to its present value using a specific discount rate applied to each business, which provides the business value of each business.
 By summing the business values of the two businesses, the overall business value of the Company was determined, resulting in a range of the equity value per share of the Company Shares calculated to be JPY 2,790 to JPY3,512.
-The range of the discount rates applied to the Positioning Business were 8.0% to 8.5%, and 10.5% to 11.0% for the Eye Care Business.
-For the calculation of terminal value, a perpetual growth rate method was used for both the Positioning Business and the Eye Care Business.
+The discount rates used ware the weighted average cost of capital (WACC), which is the weighted average of the cost of equity capital and the cost of debt, ranging from 8.0% to 8.5% for the Positioning Business, and from 10.5% to 11.0% for the Eye Care Business.
+For the calculation of terminal value (Note 2), a perpetual growth rate method was used for both the Positioning Business and the Eye Care Business.
+The perpetual growth rates were determined based on factors such as the medium- to long-term growth outlook of each business, GDP growth rates in relevant countries and inflation rates.
 The range of perpetual growth rates applied to the Positioning Business were 2.0% to 3.0%, and 2.5% to 3.5% for the Eye Care Business.